The American’s with Disabilities Act of 1990 (ADA) prohibits discrimination and ensures equal opportunity and access for persons with disabilities.

 - Ensure meaningful access to programs and activities by persons with disabilities.

-The general manager, management and all employees share the responsibility for carrying out DART’s commitment to the provisions of the American’s with Disabilities Act of 1990.
+The chief executive officer, management and all employees share the responsibility for carrying out DART’s commitment to the provisions of the American’s with Disabilities Act of 1990.
 The DART customer service staff is responsible for the day-to-day operation of the program and receives and investigates ADA complaints that come through the complaint procedures process.

 Any person who believes that he or she has been subjected to discrimination under the ADA on the basis of their disability may file an ADA complaint with DART within 180 days from the date of the alleged discrimination.